-Ŋ ear Ended
+Year Ended

-Decem ber 31, 2015 Dece ember 31, 2014 Dece mber 31, 2013
+December 31, 2016 De cember 31, 2015 Dec ember 31, 2014

-(in th ousand ls, except percent tages)
+(i n thousa nds, except percenta ges)

-Technology and development \$ 42,055 \$ 22,718 \$ 18,615
+Technology and development \$ 51,184 \$ 42,055 \$ 22,718

-Percent of revenue 17% 18% 22%
+Percent of revenue 18% 18% 18%

+Technology and development expense increased by \$9.1 million, or 22%, for the year ended December 31, 2016 compared to the year ended December 31, 2015 primarily due to an increase in personnel costs of \$4.5 million resulting from an increase in headcount as a result of continued hiring of engineers to maintain and support our technology and development efforts.

 Technology and development expense increased by \$19.3 million, or 85%, for the year ended December 31, 2015 compared to the year ended December 31, 2014.
-This increase was primarily due to an increase in personnel costs of \$14.6 million resulting from an increase in headcount as a result of our recent acquisitions and continued hiring of engineers to maintain and support our technology and development efforts.
+This increase was primarily due to an increase in personnel costs of \$14.6 million resulting from an increase in headcount as a result of acquisitions and continued hiring of engineers to maintain and support our technology and development efforts.

-Technology and development expense increased by \$4.1 million, or 22%, for the year ended December 31, 2014 compared to the year ended December 31, 2013.
-This increase was primarily due to an increase in personnel costs of \$3.3 million, primarily due to the same reasons described above.

-We expect technology and development expense to increase in absolute dollars in future periods as we continue to invest in our engineering and technology teams to support our technology and development efforts; however, the timing and amount of our capitalized development and enhancement projects may affect the amount of development costs expensed in any given period.
-Technology and development expense as a percentage of revenue may fluctuate from period to period based on revenue levels, the timing of these investments, the timing and the rate of the amortization of capitalized projects, and increased amortization as a result of non-compete intangibles acquired in our business combinations.
+We expect technology and development expense to be higher in absolute dollars in 2017 as we continue to invest in our engineering and technology teams to support our technology and development efforts.
+The timing and amount of our capitalized development and enhancement projects may affect the amount of development costs expensed in any given period.
+As a percentage of revenue, technology and development expense may fluctuate from quarter to quarter and period to period based on revenue levels, the timing and amounts of these investments, the timing and the rate of the amortization of capitalized projects and the timing and amounts of future capitalized internal use software development costs.